argoproj/argo-events/docs/quickstart.md

 # Getting Started - Quickstart
-This is a guide to getting started with using Axis using Minikube.
+This is a guide to getting started with Argo Events using Minikube.

 ## Requirements
 * Installed the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) command-line tool >v1.9.0